SOLAR PLUS BATTERY - A COMMUNITY FIRST

 - Area of land: approximately 2.2 hectares

 The Goulburn community owned solar farm will be the first of its kind in Australia.
-Not only will the solar farm pump renewable energy into the grid, but installing a battery will allow the project to sell into the grid at the most financially advantageous time of the day (usually the afternoon), but will also be used to stabilise the grid when it’s needed – and be paid a premium for that!
+Not only will the solar farm pump renewable energy into the grid, but installing a battery will allow the project to sell into the grid at the most financially advantageous time of the day (usually the late afternoon/evening), and this will ensure that the revenue and ROI is maintained at the projected levels.

 - Connection point: North west corner of the property